Sarah Biren

 Unexplained weakness and fatigue

 All of the cells and tissues in the body require potassium to function.
 When it doesn’t have enough of this nutrient, the body can experience both physical and mental fatigue as a result.
-For instance, low potassium can make the muscles produce weaker contractions, making a person feel physically weaker.
+For instance, low potassium can cause the muscles to produce weaker contractions, making a person feel physically weaker.

 High blood pressure